Walk & Talk Therapy in Burlington & Oakville

 Anxiety and stress

-Relationship patterns and relational trauma
+Relationship patterns and relational wounds

 Life transitions and identity exploration